 What’s your formal education?

 I initially was drawn to study plants from a survivalist perspective, and viewed wild plants as disaster food, or just-in-case apocalypse insurance.
-But I have since become fascinated with plants in a broader way, particularly medicinal uses both for the flesh and the spirit.
+I have since become fascinated with plants in a broader way, particularly the medicinal and metaphysical end of things.

 How did you get into foraging?

-I do it more than anything for the sake of fun and adventure.
-I see it as a creative pursuit, and as a journey of discovery through an incredibly biodiverse planet.
+I do it more than anything to commune with nature.
+Also largely as a creative endeavor, for the sake of fun and adventure.
+I see it as a journey of discovery through an incredibly biodiverse planet.
 I love trying new plants I’ve never tasted before, unlocking the secrets of amazing medicines disguised as common plants, and learning the ancient uses of each new species that catches my fancy.
 I enjoy adding occasional foraged foods into the mix to make unique dishes, like stinging nettle quiche, chickweed pesto, chestnut flour pancakes, or paw paw ice cream.

 On my blog I document my adventures, and I cover herbal medicine making, plant crafts, smoking blends and other fun things as much as I talk about food uses.
 If you’re looking for more of a culinary take on the subject, then check out my fellow wild food colleagues “Butter“, Wild Food Girl, Hank Shaw, and Langdon Cook.